Madison Woolley Flaunts Cleavage & Taut Tummy In Sexy White Lingerie

 In the first photo, the 23rd & Madison founder posed sideways and sat on her legs on an elevated platform near the window.
 She placed her hands on her knees as she gazed at the lens with a serious expression.
 The stance showcased a hint of her pert booty.

 In the second snap, Madison slightly changed her stance by tugging at the base of her bra.
-The babe raised her chin as she looked straight into the camera.
-Some parts of her skin were hit by sunlight, making it appear glowing.
+The babe raised her chin as she looked straight at the camera.
+Some parts of her skin were hit by sunlight, making it appear as if it was glowing.
 The light-colored wall in the background was a nice contrast to her tanned skin.

-Madison parted her blond hair in a center part and tied them into a low bun, keeping all the strands away from her face and shoulders.
+Madison parted her blond hair in a center part and tied it into a low bun, keeping all the strands away from her face and shoulders.
 She accessorized with a pair of oversized hoop earrings and a ring.

-In the caption, the influencer wrote something about her “Valentine’s Day haul” video.
+In the caption, the influencer mentioned her "Valentine's Day haul" video.
 She also tagged Lounge Underwear in the caption and the picture.

-Within just a few hours of upload, the new addition received more than 11,100 likes and over 95 comments.
-Many of her avid supporters wrote compliments and praise in the comments section.
+Within just a few hours of uploading, the new addition received more than 11,100 likes and over 95 comments.
+Many of her avid supporters wrote compliments in the comments section.
 Countless other admirers were speechless.
 Instead, they chimed in with a trail of emoji.

 "WOW!!
 So sexy!!!
 I can feel the heat here in Canada," one of her followers wrote.

-“What a great photo!
-You look really beautiful,” gushed another admirer.
+"What a great photo!
+You look really beautiful," another admirer gushed.

 "I love how you look in light colors.
 So pretty," a third fan commented.